On functor points of affine supergroups: Introduction

 where $G$ is the algebraic group defined as a restricted group functor by $G = \mathbf{G}|_{\mathsf{Alg}_{\Bbbk}}$, and $\mathfrak{g}$ is the Lie superalgebra of $\mathbf{G}$.
 Very roughly speaking, a \emph{Harish-Chandra pair} is such a pair $(G, \mathfrak{g})$ with some additional structures involved; the notion is due to Kostant \cite{Kostant}, and an irredundant definition will be reproduced from \cite{M3, MZ} in Section \ref{subsec:equiv_over_fields} when $\Bbbk$ is a field of characteristic $\ne 2$.
 In this last situation the last cited articles reformulated the result \cite[Theorem 29]{M2}, which is formulated in purely Hopf-algebraic terms, so that $\mathbf{G}\to (\mathbf{G}_{ev}, \operatorname{Lie}(\mathbf{G}))$ gives a category equivalence

 where $\mathsf{HCP}_{\Bbbk}$ denotes the category of Harish-Chandra pairs; the result was applied in several papers including \cite{M2, M3, MS, GZ, MZ}.
 An analogous category equivalence for super Lie groups had been proved 30 years before by Koszul \cite{Koszul} in the $C^{\infty}$ situation, and slightly before by Vishnyakova \cite{Vi} in the complex analytic situation; see also \cite[Section 7.4]{CCF}.
-The same result will be proved by Hoshi and the authors in a forthcoming paper \cite{HMS} for super Lie groups over a complete valuation field of characteristic $\ne 2$.
+Very recently, the same result was proved by Hoshi and the first-named author \cite{HM} for super Lie groups over a complete field of characteristic $\ne 2$.
 For the above cited result \cite[Theorem 29]{M2} in the algebraic situation, crucial is the result \cite[Theorem 4.5]{M1} that for every $\mathbf{G} \in \mathsf{ASG}_{\Bbbk}$, the Hopf superalgebra $\mathcal{O}(\mathbf{G})$ decomposes so that

 as a left $\mathcal{O}(\mathbf{G}_{ev})$-comodule superalgebra with counit, where $\mathfrak{g}=\operatorname{Lie}(\mathbf{G})$.
 In the previous work \cite{MS} the authors proved the category equivalence above when $\Bbbk$ is a commutative ring which is $2$-torsion free, restricting the objects of $\mathsf{ASG}_{\Bbbk}$ to those $\mathbf{G}$ such that $\mathcal{O}(\mathbf{G})$ decomposes as above.
 Gavarini \cite{G} proved the same result more generally when $\Bbbk$ is an arbitrary commutative ring, requiring Lie superalgebras to have an additional structure, $2$-\emph{operations}.